andreyboytsov/GettingCleaningDataCourseProject/README.md

 - Average-fBodyAccJerk-mean()-Z - (dimensionless, normalized [-1,1]) normalized mean result of applying FFT to Z-component of body acceleration Jerk.
 Averaged for certain subject and certain activity.

-- Average-fBodyAccJerk-std()-X - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of applying FFT to X-component of body acceleration ith Jerk signal.
+- Average-fBodyAccJerk-std()-X - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of applying FFT to X-component of body acceleration Jerk.
 Averaged for certain subject and certain activity.

-- Average-fBodyAccJerk-std()-Y - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of applying FFT to Y-component of body acceleration ith Jerk signal.
+- Average-fBodyAccJerk-std()-Y - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of applying FFT to Y-component of body acceleration Jerk.
 Averaged for certain subject and certain activity.

-- Average-fBodyAccJerk-std()-Z - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of applying FFT to Z-component of body acceleration ith Jerk signal.
+- Average-fBodyAccJerk-std()-Z - (dimensionless, normalized [-1,1]) normalized standard deviation of the result of applying FFT to Z-component of body acceleration Jerk.
 Averaged for certain subject and certain activity.

 - Average-fBodyAccJerk-meanFreq()-X - (dimensionless, normalized [-1,1]) normalized mean frequency of X-component of body acceleration Jerk.
 Averaged for certain subject and certain activity.